lans.cloud Tools

 A Seating Chart Generator That Understands Real Classrooms

 Everything runs in your browser with no sign-up: your class list and rules are remembered locally between visits and never uploaded anywhere — which also means student names stay private on your device.
+The same one-per-line roster pastes straight into the random name picker and the jobs chart, so you only type your class once.

 How to Create a Seating Chart in Under a Minute